 A new signalized crosswalk has also been installed on Carlaw Ave, north of Colgate Ave.
 Thanks to all of you who advocated for this!

-Construction and installation of these projects will begin in spring 2018.
+Construction and installation of these projects will begin in the 2018 season.

 Heritage Study Report